aap8998/challenge/README.md

 ## Challenge Backend

-Welcome to Ariel's code challenge
-This project features a FastAPI backend for serving a csv file via GraphQL
+Welcome to Ariel's code challenge, featuring a FastAPI backend for serving a csv file via GraphQL

 ### How to run